micha/declarify.js/README.md

 HTML&mdash;no JavaScript coding required.
 * Create and organize frontend code efficiently, without requiring a secondary effort to develop a JavaScript architecture.
-* Supports dynamic behaviors, widgets, AJAX communication with the server, etc.
+* Supports dynamic behaviors, custom HTML widgets, AJAX communication with the server, etc.

 ## Demo